jmschrei/pomegranate/README.md

 ### Probability Distributions

-There have been many times when I've had to simply calculate the probability of some data points given a distribution, or had to fit a distribution to some given data. pomegranate offers a simple solution, which is an extensible library of univariate distributions and kernel densities, and a multivariate distribution natively built in.
+The emission distributions used later on for the other models can be used independently.
+This is useful if you want to calculate the probability of some data given a distribution, or had to fit a distribution to some given data. pomegranate offers a simple solution, which is an extensible library of distributions and kernel densities natively built in.

 ```
 from pomegranate import *